 Applicants should normally:

 Admission to the course is dependent upon completion of the following selection processes:

 During the course and on completion you must declare any convictions, cautions or allegations to the University and relevant professional body prior to application for registration.

 Your personal statement is measured against the following criteria:

 You must also successfully pass an admissions test as part of the selection process.
 Take a look at a sample test.

 To score well at interview you need to demonstrate:

-Please note until the above have been successfully completed the offer of a place on the course remains conditional.
+Until the above are successfully completed the offer of a place on the course remains conditional.

 For additional information please see the entry requirements in our admissions section